japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 blockManagerIdByExecutor: Map[String, BlockManagerId]
 ----

-Lookup table of xref:storage:BlockManagerId.adoc[]s by executor ID
+Lookup table of storage:BlockManagerId.md[]s by executor ID

 A new executor is added when BlockManagerMasterEndpoint is requested to handle a <<RegisterBlockManager, RegisterBlockManager>> message (and <<register, registers a new BlockManager>>).